RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

     assumption should be that the function is unsafe and we should annotate those that are realtime-safe.

-  - Use nouns like "getProduct" when the function returns an object (numbers qualify as well) but a verb like "multiply" when the function performs some action on passed inputs like multiplying array element-wise.
+  - Use nouns like `getProduct()` with "get" when the function returns an object (numbers qualify as well) but a verb like `multiply()` when the function performs some action on passed inputs like multiplying array element-wise.

   - Use abbreviations consistently in function names and their parameters.
 See below for a preliminary dictionary of used abbreviations and acronyms.